Autodesk-Forge/forge-takeoff2cost/README.md

 ## Tips & Tricks
 - **Cannot see my ACC projects**: Make sure to provision the Forge App Client ID within the ACC Account to get access to document, ACC indeed uses BIM 360 Admin Settings, this requires the Account Admin permission.[learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).

+- Only ACC projects are listed, BIM 360 projects are not supported.

+- Before using the app, user needs to activate and setup takeoff service, upload 3D models or 2D Sheets, create a couple of packages, takeoff types and takeoff items.

 - The sample requires a price database which is built based on MongoDB, you can create and configurate it according to the steps above, or you can use the default database for try.